 If you are still unhappy after going through your insurance company’s internal dispute resolution process, you can take your dispute to the General Insurance Ombudservice (GIO).
 This independent agency offers free conciliation, mediation, as well as non-binding adjudication.
 Again, they will need a letter outlining your position and that of the insurer in question.

 Ultimately, if all else fails, you can take your complaint to the provincial regulatory body for insurance.
 In Ontario, that would be the Financial Services Regulatory Authority (FSRA).
-And of course, if the discrepancy is large enough to warrant it, you can always consult a lawyer about pursuing legal action against your insurer.
+And of course, if the discrepancy is large enough to warrant it, you can always consult a lawyer or public adjuster about pursuing legal action against your insurer.

 Want to add to this story?
 Let us know in comments below!
 Mitchell & Whale is a fast-growing insurance brokerage in Ontario, striving to make insurance _not suck_ one customer at a time.
 Give us a call today to discuss any of your insurance needs at 1.800.731.2228.